ncomputers/neo/README.md

   include an `ETag` derived from a menu version that increments whenever the menu is modified, ensuring caches invalidate reliably.
 Use `filter=dietary:vegan,-allergen:nuts` to include only items matching dietary tags and excluding specific allergens.
+Menu items may expose server-priced modifiers or optional combos with pricing calculated on the server when orders are placed.
 - `GET /h/{room_token}/menu` – list menu for hotel rooms.
 - `POST /h/{room_token}/order` – place a room service order.
 - `POST /h/{room_token}/request/cleaning` – request housekeeping for the room.